Donald Beard: Between the wars

 On 10 December 1920, Beard gave up his commission because of poor health caused by military service.

 Beard married Stella Marie Gladys Londt.
 She died in a car crash on 27 December 1933, aged 22; their infant daughter Sally died shortly thereafter on 1 January 1934.

 World War II

 Beard was commissioned as a Flying Officer for the duration of World War II on 18 November 1940.
 On 22 January 1941, probationary Pilot Officer Beard was assigned to administrative duty.
 On 20 July, he was transferred to the Technical Branch.
 On 18 November 1941, Beard transferred into the reserves.
 On 13 March 1942, he once again resigned his commission as Pilot Officer because of poor health.
 As of 8 April 1947, he is also shown resigning his commission, which may indicate he returned to duty after the 1942 resignation.

+Later life

+He later worked as an engineer and a salesman at a Sandbach motor firm.

 Honours and awards

 Awarded the Military Medal on 9 December 1916.
 Sergeant with Serial no. 839.